ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 This is where `*args` comes in, which is like **kwargs but for positional arguments.

-`args` then appears as a variable that holds a tuple of all the arguments.
+`args` then appears as a variable that holds a tuple of all the extra arguments that were passed in.

 And similar to `**` within a function call, `*` can be used to unpack a list into these variable arguments.